TakashiNakagawa/CarND-Advanced-Lane-Lines/writeup.md

 1. create histogram
 2. find two peaks
-3. using window sliding around each peaks
+3. using window sliding around each peak
-4. when fitted line of previous frame existed, just searched around this lines.
+4. when a fitted line of the previous frame existed, just searched around this lines.
-5. collecting line candidate positions through #3 or #4, fitted 2nd order polynominal using `numpy.polyfit(ys, xs, 2)`.
+5. collecting line candidate positions through #3 or #4, fitted 2nd order polynomial using `numpy.polyfit(ys, xs, 2)`.

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to the center.

 I did this in lines 315 through 324 in my code in `find_lanes.py`
 ###### curvature